Cyan903/Userscripts/SCRIPTS.md

 </p>

 <p align="center">
-    Short videos are automatically played with the YouTube "shorts" player.
-This script brings back the old UI for "short" videos.
+    Short videos are automatically played with the YouTube shorts player.
+This script brings back the old UI for short videos.
 </p>

 <p align="center">